michtra/project3-team21-team-method/README.md

 - **Database not loading in frontend**: Check the browser console for errors
 - **Environment variables not updating**: Remember to restart the development server after changing any `.env` files
 - **JavaScript syntax errors**: Make sure you're using quotes instead of angle brackets in the `.env` files
+- **API giving 404:** Make sure you restart the backend after any changes.

 ### Starting the Application